The David Scotchmer Essay Award

-The award (subject to annual adjustment) will be $100, to be used as the awardee sees fit to further his/her research program.
+The award (subject to annual adjustment) will be $100, to be used as the awardee sees fit to further their research program.
 The winner is usually announced in mid-April of each year and will be recognized in the published program at the Honors Convocation on Commencement weekend in May.

 Unpublished essays on any aspect of Mesoamerican Studies are eligible for submission.
 The essay may be a revised seminar paper, MA paper, doctoral dissertation exam essay, or an expanded version of a presentation at a professional meeting.
 Co-authored student essays are eligible.
 Co-authored student-faculty essays are not eligible.
-Papers submitted for consideration should be under 30 pages in length, double spaced, and should conform to the style of a major professional journal.
-Students should consult the style guide of a journal and make sure that bibliographic entries, subheadings, and other elements conform to the correct style.
+Papers submitted for consideration should be under 40 pages in length, double spaced, and should conform to the style of a major professional journal, such as American Antiquity or American Anthropologist.
+Students should consult the style guide of the journal and make sure that bibliographic entries, subheadings, and other elements conform to the correct style.
 All necessary tables and illustrations must be included, but they do not need to be in final, publishable format.

-Essays will be judged by a faculty committee of IMS for professional-quality following standard disciplinary criteria.
+Essays will be judged by a committee of IMS faculty for professional quality, following standard disciplinary criteria.